and so, up pops another billet-doux from my upload daemon:

 Please join a users group; see http://www.tug.org/usergroups.html .

-The package below has been updated at tug.ctan.org and should soon be
+This package has been installed at tug.ctan.org and should soon be at your

 Jim Hefferon